garrandall/popular-music-data/tracks/found-a-cure-ashford-simpson.md

 Found a cure (Right away now)
 Found a

-Ooh, love will fix it
+Oh, love will fix it
-Found a cure (It's gonna be good, good, good to you) Ooh, love will fix it
+Found a cure (It's gonna be good, good, good to you) Oh, love will fix it
 Found a cure (Fix it alright)

-Ooh, love will fix it
+Oh, love will fix it
-Ooh, love will fix it (Found a cure)
+Oh, love will fix it (Found a cure)
-Ooh, love will fix it (Ooh, hoo)
+Oh, love will fix it (Oh, hoo)
-Ooh, love will fix it (It worked for me)
+Oh, love will fix it (It worked for me)
-Ooh, love will fix it (Yes, indeed)
+Oh, love will fix it (Yes, indeed)
-Ooh, love will fix it (Go on and try it see)
+Oh, love will fix it (Go on and try it see)
-Ooh, love will fix it (Ah, you gotta let love fix it) Ooh (Ooh), love will fix it (Let love fix it)
+Oh, love will fix it (Ah, you gotta let love fix it) Oh (Oh), love will fix it (Let love fix it)
-Ooh (For you), love will fix it (For you)
+Oh (For you), love will fix it (For you)
-Ooh (For you), love will fix it (Don't you wanna, "Yes") Ooh, love will fix it (Wanna say, "Yes")
+Oh (For you), love will fix it (Don't you wanna, "Yes") Oh, love will fix it (Wanna say, "Yes")
-Ooh, love will fix it (Oh, love will make it alright) Ooh, love will fix it (Sing it, alright)
+Oh, love will fix it (Oh, love will make it alright) Oh, love will fix it (Sing it, alright)
-Ooh, love will fix it (Make it alright)
+Oh, love will fix it (Make it alright)
-Ooh, love will fix it (Said oh, yeah)
+Oh, love will fix it (Said oh, yeah)
-Ooh, love will fix it (You better, better, baby)
+Oh, love will fix it (You better, better, baby)
-Ooh, love will fix it (I promise)
+Oh, love will fix it (I promise)
-Ooh, love will fix it (I said I promise)
+Oh, love will fix it (I said I promise)
-Ooh, love will fix it (Little thing can do it)
+Oh, love will fix it (Little thing can do it)
-Ooh, love will fix it (I found a cure)
+Oh, love will fix it (I found a cure)
-Ooh, love will fix it (I found a cure)
+Oh, love will fix it (I found a cure)
-Ooh, love will fix it
+Oh, love will fix it
-Ooh, love will fix it (Hey...hey...hey...hey...let love) Ooh, love will fix it (Fix it for you)
+Oh, love will fix it (Hey...hey...hey...hey...let love) Oh, love will fix it (Fix it for you)
-Ooh, love will fix it (Fix it for you)
+Oh, love will fix it (Fix it for you)
-Ooh, love will fix it (Try, try now)
+Oh, love will fix it (Try, try now)
-Ooh, love will fix it (Try, try now)
+Oh, love will fix it (Try, try now)
-Ooh, love will fix it (Try, try now)
+Oh, love will fix it (Try, try now)
-Ooh, love will fix it (You know our love's gonna fix it) Ooh, love will fix it
+Oh, love will fix it (You know our love's gonna fix it) Oh, love will fix it